barrosg1/SolutionBot/README.md

 SolutionBot application

-This app is served to answer user's questions from the input and retrieve date from wolframalpha api and wikipedia.
+This app is served to answer user's questions from the input and retrieve data from wolframalpha and wikipedia APIs.

-To run this program simply type:

-- python run.py